What is the Governing Board?

 Juliette Lipshaw is a past Sinai pupil herself and has served as a Governor since her own children also attended the school.
 Prior to working at Sinai she Chaired the Curriculum Committee.
 Juliette is passionate about education and strives for academic excellence.
 She has previously taught at multicultural schools across Hillingdon and Harrow and worked as an Assistant Head in two Primary Schools before becoming Deputy Head at Sinai in 2014.
 She took up the post as Headteacher in January 2017 and was awarded the National Professional Qualification for Headship in June 2017.

-Dan Stevens was elected as a Parent Governor in January 2020 and is Chair of the Finance & Premises Committee, as well as sitting on the Curriculum & Standards Committee; he is also working closely with the school on their use of technology from an educational and business perspective.
-Dan has spent more than 20 years working in technology risk management and cyber security and is currently the Head of Risk Management and Technology Audit at Sainsbury’s; he also holds a BSc (Hons) degree in Business Computing Systems.
-Dan has two children currently at Sinai and two that are now at JFS.
+Dan Stevens was elected as a Parent Governor in January 2020.
+He currently sits on the Curriculum & Standards Committee and the Finance & Premises Committee, which he was Chair of for two years; he also works closely with the school on their use of technology from an educational and business perspective.
+Dan has spent more than 25 years working in technology risk management and cyber security and is currently the Head of Internal Audit at Lilium; he also holds a BSc (Hons) degree in Business Computing Systems.
+Dan's youngest son currently attends Sinai, with three others that have left and are now at JFS.

-Colin Enlander was elected Parent Governor in October 2020.
-He has spent the past 15 years working as a Reward Consultant providing guidance on ensuring fair pay and benefits, governance and policy application within both the Retail and Pharmaceutical Industry.
+Colin Enlander was elected Parent Governor in October 2020 and became Chair of the Staffing & Pay Committee in September 2023.
+He is also a member of the Admissions & Pupils Committee.
+Colin has spent the past 15 years working as a Reward Consultant providing guidance on ensuring fair pay and benefits, governance and policy application within both the Retail and Pharmaceutical Industry.
 Colin has two sons currently at Sinai who he enjoys playing and watching sports with.
-He is a member of the Admissions & Pupils Committee and the Staffing & Pay Committee.

 Claire Gough graduated from Reading University in 2000 with a BA Ed with Qualified Teacher Status (QTS) and joined Sinai in 2005.
 She was appointed Deputy Headteacher in 2018 but her previous responsibilities include EYFS Leader, Maths Leader and Assistant Headteacher.
 She was also awarded Teacher of the Year in 2009.
 One of her main roles is Assessment Leader, ensuring that all the children are tracked and making progress.
 She enjoys travelling, cooking, reading and spending time with her 2 young children.